jofas/blog/content/002-first-time-running/index.md

 The second question that probably popped into your head: just eight kilometers, he must be in terrible shape then?
 No, I'm not.
-Before this fateful event I'm describing here, I thought I was in peak physical condition.
+Before it all, I thought I was in peak physical condition.
 I've been doing sports pretty much my whole life, with two notable absences.
 One year when I was 14 and three years from 2017 to 2020 during most of my undergrad and the first semester of my post-grad.